 This report identifies the ongoing human rights violations against sexual minorities in Nepal.
-It also assesses the Nepali government’s compliance with the International Covenant on Civil and Political Rights (ICCPR).
-Furthermore, it provides recommendations to safeguard and promote the rights of sexual minorities in Nepal.
+It also considers the Nepali government’s compliance with the International Covenant on Civil and Political Rights (ICCPR).
+Further, it makes recommendations to safeguard and promote the rights of sexual minorities.

-First, the report provides a framework of the laws and policies pertaining to the protection of the rights of sexual minorities.
-It notes that Nepal is a signatory to the ICCPR since 1991 and has undergone a Universal Periodic Review in 2011.
+First, the report provides a framework of the laws and policies for the protection of the rights of sexual minorities.
+It notes that Nepal is a signatory to the ICCPR since 1991.
+In 2011, it took part in a Universal Periodic Review in 2011.

-Secondly, it recognises that the rights of LGBTI persons were recognised in the Supreme Court decision, Pant Vs Nepal.
+Secondly, it recognises that the rights of LGBTI persons were affirmed in the Supreme Court decision, Pant v.
+Nepal.
 The apex court had then directed the government to enact legislation to secure the rights of LGBTI persons.
-Due to political instability, no legislation has been enacted to secure LGBTI rights.
+Due to political instability, Nepal has not enacted legislation to secure LGBTI rights.

 The report notes that the community continues to face a violation of their fundamental rights.
 These include:

-- Harassment, mistreatment and detainment by members of Nepali security forces and other public officials.
+- Harassment, mistreatment and detainment by Nepali security forces and other public officials.

-- Obstacles in obtaining identification documents reflecting the gender identity.
+- Obstacles in obtaining identification documents reflecting gender identity.

 - Harassment limiting participation in public life.

-The report urged the government of Nepal to take immediate steps to address the serious human rights violations, in compliance with its international obligations.
+The report urged the government of Nepal to take steps to address the human rights violations, in compliance with its international obligations.